Human resource accounting: Methods

-Approaches to human resource accounting were first developed in 1691.
+The first approaches to human development accounting were developed in 1691.
 The next approach was developed from 1691 to 1960, and the third phase was post-1960.

 There are two approaches to HRA.
 Under the cost approach, also called the "human resource cost accounting method" or model, there is an acquisition cost model and a replacement cost model.
 Under the value approach, there is a present value of future earnings method, a discounted future wage model, and a competitive bidding model.

 Considering the pros and cons of various models, Chennai-based CA Lakshminarayanan Ramanujam has worked out a simple to use and easy to adopt, unique model titled GiveGET, for the Human Resource Valuation and Accounting, while accounting for PEACE.

 Cost approach

 This approach is also called an acquisition cost model.
 This method measures the organization's investment in employees using the five parameters: recruiting, acquisition, formal training and familiarization, informal training and informal familiarization, and experience and development.
 This model suggests that instead of charging the costs to profit and loss statement (p&l) accounting, it should be capitalized in the balance sheet.
 The process of giving a status of asset to the expenditure item is called capitalization.

 In human resource management, it is necessary to amortize the capitalized amount over a period of time.
 So, here one will take the age of the employee at the time of recruitment and at the time of retirement.
 Out of these, a few employees may leave the organization before attaining the superannuation.
 This method is the only method of Human Resource Accounting that is based on sound accounting principles and policies.